qty0/ToDo/README.txt

 https://nodejs.org/en/

-After installing nodeJS please navigate to the folder in a terminal then excecute the following commands: npm i npm i axios npm i react-router-dom
+After installing nodeJS please navigate to the folder in a terminal window (enter "cmd" to windows search bar) then excecute the following commands: npm i npm i axios npm i react-router-dom